Cyrix126/gupaxx/IDEAS.md

 For custom command arguments, some args are required.
 To help the user not make any errors, theses args must be prefilled.
 The user will need to enable a checkbox to apply the custom command arguments.
 A button reset will replace the text fields by only the required fields.
 #### Allow to hide status column
 Status columns can take together lots of space and user can use only a number of them.
 Allows to hide/restore them with button on the bottom on the columns for each one.
-#### Better defaults
+#### Better default
 [Done](https://github.com/Cyrix126/gupaxx/commit/6cb767a342bec2df3358b10826a1ec1dee57fc76) and [Done](https://github.com/Cyrix126/gupaxx/commit/a102bdbee2e4c0bc8785f9e638d3e54958d79489)
 Reduce in/out peers, remote nodes by default

 ## **Making Gupaxx Support more environments**
 ### Packaging
-Add repository/AUR for Gupaxx and a status of packaging distro/version on the README.
+Add repository/AUR for Gupaxx and a status of packaging distro/version on the README
 ### Minimum requirement
-Add a table with minimum hardware/software requirements to the README.
+Add on README a table with minimum hardware/software requirements.
 ### Add more target
 Gupaxx could add support for Linux ARM64 since both P2Pool and XMRig can compile on this target.
 ### Refactor size of text
-Gupaxx currently resize texts/widgets based on the window size.
+Gupax/x currently resize texts/widgets based on the window size.
 Instead, the text/widget size should be decided by the OS/config, scroll bar should be used when there is not enough space.
 It will allow to use Gupaxx on different ratio of screen.
 ### CLI for Algorithm
 A simple script or a small binary could be made to reproduce the algorithm who would take args for every other needed programs.
 This script would need arguments to know how to control XMRig/XMRig-Proxy and where to watch P2Pool data plus the XvB token and XMR address.
 ### Web UI
 To be able to control and watch Gupaxx from another device, a daemon mode could be built with a web UI front-end.

-## **Making Gupaxx more Powerful**
+## **More Powerful**
 ### Optimization for XMRig
 #### Add automatic options
 On Linux, we can activate 1GB pages after detecting CPU flags.
 We can also add cpu affinity option.